rails database performance

 What’s Next?

 Want to dive deeper?
-Topics I’m considering for future posts:
+Potential future topics include:

 • Redis caching strategies for Rails